caddyserver/caddy/modules/caddyhttp/opentelemetry/README.md

 # OpenTelemetry module

 This module provides integration with OpenTelemetry tracing facilities.
-It is implemented as `caddyhttp.MiddlewareHandler` and can be chained into a list of other handlers.
+It is implemented as a `caddyhttp.MiddlewareHandler` and can be chained into a list of other handlers.

 When enabled, it propagates an existing tracing context or will init a new one otherwise.